5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Skylake_Ventura.md

 - **For NUC and USDTs**: `iMac17,1` (Apple never released a MacMini with Skylake CPUs)

 #### When Upgrading from macOS Catalina or older
-Since macOS Catalina and older lack the virtualization capabilities required to execute the Booter Patches which contain the board-id skip, switching to a supported SMBIOS temporarily is mandatory in order to be able to install macOS Ventura.
+Since macOS Catalina and older lack the virtualization capabilities required to apply the VMM Board-ID spoof, switching to a supported SMBIOS temporarily is mandatory in order to be able to install macOS Ventura.
 Otherwise you will be greeted by the crossed-out circle instead of the Apple logo when trying to boot.

 **Supported SMBIOSes**: